airicbear/iu_lyrics/README.md

 # IU Lyrics <img src="./assets/screenshots/launcher.png" width="64" alt="App icon">

 A clean and simple lyrics app for IU's songs.
+This app shows songs of which their lyrics may not have been added yet.
+If you are interested in contributing these lyrics, please refer to the [How I add lyrics](#How-I-add-lyrics) section.

+## Installation

+If you are interested installing the latest version of this app please visit [this project's releases page](https://github.com/airicbear/iu-lyrics/releases/latest) and download the `.apk` file.
+This app is **not** officially released on the Play Store.
+See the [disclaimer](#Disclaimer) for more details.

 ## Screenshots